Does Your Website Need Updating?

 - Does your website have the most updated HTTPS?

 - Have you updated your website in the last 3 years?

 Hypertext Transfer Protocol, or HTTPS, is crucial for the protection of your customers’ data.
 Like all other technology, this internet protocol is constantly changing.
-HTTPS actually used to be called HTTP.
+HTTPS used to be called HTTP.
 However, with the most up-to-date HTTPS, you can prohibit intruders from meddling with communications between you and the users of your site.

 Malicious hackers or legitimate companies may try to trick your users into disclosing too much personal information.
-Some companies may even find a way to embed their own advertisements into your page.
+Some companies may even find a way to embed their advertisements into your page.
 If your website has an outdated version of HTTP, customers will see a “Not Secure” warning at the top of the page and will likely feel uncomfortable buying anything from you.

 Not only can you better guard your customers’ privacy with updated HTTPS, but you can close the door for any hacks and security breaches if you continually update your website’s technology and plugins.

-To Outperform Your Competitors.
+It Helps You Outperform Your Competitors.

 - Does your site pop up before competitor sites on a relevant keyword search?